-If you need a humidity gauge to measure a hard-to-reach area, the Extech 445815 humidity meter with the optional remote probe may be the best device for you.
+If you need a humidity gauge to measure a hard-to-reach area, the Extech 445815 model with the optional remote probe may be the best device for you.

-The Extech 445815 offers a large display showing the current humidity level, temperature, and dew point of the room or area it is in.
-Like the Ambient Weather WS-10, you can set minimum and maximum humidity numbers, and receive audible and visual alerts when humidity exceeds those levels.
+The Extech 445815 offers a large display showing the current humidity levels, temperature, and dew point of the room or area it is in.
+Like the Ambient Weather WS-10, you can set minimum and maximum humidity numbers, and receive audible and visual alerts when those levels are exceeded.

 The most unique feature of this sensor is the remote probe, which has an 18-inch cable for measuring behind walls, in ducts, or in other areas that are difficult to access.
 It also includes a stand for operation on a desk or other flat surface, plus there’s a bracket for wall mounting.

 The Extech is also NIST Certifiable to satisfy ISO and other regulatory body requirements for product accuracy and traceability to nationally recognized reference standards.

 This model does not include any remote monitoring capabilities, and the only data storage is a recall of minimum and maximum readings.
 For its basic functionality, it is a bit pricier, but is a perfect option for professional applications, especially if you require NIST certification or need to measure behind walls, in ducts, or other hard-to-reach areas.